The NSW Institute of Sport’s ‘Campaign Tokyo’ initiative was designed to support athletes and staff in the lead-up to the Games.

 Emma Jeffcoat is an Australian triathlete and NSW Institute of Sport (NSWIS) scholarship athlete who will make her Olympic debut at the 2021 Toyko Games.

 After turning pro in 2015, Jeffcoat has enjoyed wins at ITU World Cup events in Mooloolaba and Chengdu in 2018 and Tiszaujvaros in 2019.
 Additionally, she has been part of the successful Australian mixed relay team and took the win in Abu Dhabi in 2019.

 Emma has also been a regular on the Super League Triathlon circuit, showing great consistency in the 2018 season by securing four top-ten finishes from four events to end the season ninth in the championship series standings.

-Aaron Royle is an Australian triathlete, Olympian and a NSW Institute of Sport (NSWIS) scholarship holder.
+Aaron Royle is an Australian triathlete, dual Olympian and NSW Institute of Sport (NSWIS) scholarship holder.

-A former U-23 World Champion, Royle placed third in the ITU World Triathlon Series in 2014, 2015 and 2016, and won a bronze medal in the mixed relay event at the 2014 Commonwealth Games.
+The former U23 world champion placed third in the ITU World Triathlon Series in 2014, 2015 and 2016, and won a bronze medal in the mixed relay event at the 2014 Commonwealth Games.